-You can’t deny who you are and you can’t let others make that decision for you.
-If you hate working with your hands, interventional radiology is not going to be for you, regardless of your attendings’ opinion of your performance.
-And, it behooves you not to decide to enter the field because you will be doing what you hate.
-Likewise, if you can’t stand being near patients, mammography is certainly not an appropriate specialty, even if you are great with people.
-When you take your personality type into consideration, you’ve already significantly limited the playing field.
-I am going to list several personality types and make a list of the appropriate possible specialties for you.
-Your own personality type may differ from the ones listed below.
-If that is the case, you should think about your own personality type and come up with a different cluster of several different fellowship options.
+You can’t deny who you are, and you can’t let others make that decision for you.
+If you hate working with your hands, interventional radiology will not be for you, regardless of your attendings’ opinion of your performance.
+It behooves you not to decide to enter the field because you will be doing what you hate.
+Likewise, if you don’t like patients, mammography is undoubtedly not an appropriate specialty, even if you are adept with people.
+When you consider your personality type, you’ve already significantly limited the playing field.

 Gregarious and outgoing- General Radiology, Interventional Radiology, Mammography, Pediatric Radiology